datacommonsorg/docsite/api/rest/stat_series.md

   - `observation_period`: (≤ 500) Maximum number of values returned per node.

   - `unit`: The unit of measurement.

+Note that specifying arguments that do not exist for the target place and variable will result in an empty response.

 ### Step 2: Creating the request